 2. Make sure your home looks lived in while you are away

-Hadfield says, “Make sure your home looks lived in while you are away.
+Hadfield says, “Make sure your home looks lived in while you are away.”
 He suggested investing in lights that turn off and on with a timer.
-I would add have someone pickup your mail/newspaper and cut the lawn or shovel the snow (in the winter).
+I would add have someone pickup your mail, newspaper and packages and cut the lawn or shovel the snow, depending on where you live.

 3. Don’t share your location on social media